katapultmedia/terraform-tfc-workspace/README.md

 # terraform-tfc-workspace

-A Terraform module to easily deploy workspaces to Terraform Cloud.
+A Terraform module to easily create workspaces in Terraform Cloud.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs